matraic/m3e/CONTRIBUTING.md

 # Contributing to Material 3 Expressive

-Thank you for your interest in contributing to the Material 3 Expressive (M3E) monorepo!
+Thank you for your interest in contributing to the M3E monorepo!
 We welcome contributions that help improve, extend, and refine our suite of Material 3 web components.

 ## How to Contribute